I had a blast in New York City and was awed by the magnitude of the skyline!

 The atmosphere at dinner was totally “Gilligan’s Island,” inherent in both the people present and the interior atmosphere of the lodge.
 In places like this, you can always spot “Marianne,” “The Professor,” a “Ginger” or two, “The Skipper,” a “Mr. & Mrs. Howell,” and of course, “Gilligan.”

 Nightfall coincided with dinner.
 All of the resort’s 24 guests gathered around four long tables, which were arranged in a large square formation.
 A high number of candles ringed the tables, and represented the primary source of light.
 It created a rich, warm, comfortable atmosphere, spawning robust conversation.

 Stories that started at happy hour continued through dinner.
 So many colorful anecdotes of the day’s adventures at sea, in the trees, on the beach, in boats, on kayaks, on ropes and or on horses–many becoming more embellished as the wine flowed.

 Each night we sat next to different guests, so by week’s end we had become acquainted with nearly every cast member from Gilligan’s Island.

-All photography, text and artwork seen here is copyright-protected and the exclusive property of Eric Schickler Photography, Communication & Design.
+All photography, text and artwork seen here is copyright-protected and the exclusive property of Eric Schickler Adventure Photographer.
 No downloading, use, reproduction, manipulation, sale and/or distribution permitted without express written consent.